devkaran-k-eq/react-learning/reduxToolkit.md

 | Load from **local storage or API** if needed | Defining a dynamic initial state without a default value |

 Would you like an example where `initialState` is loaded dynamically (like fetching from an API)? 🚀

+## Look around yourself.
+99.99% of the people will generally be: lazy, unfocused, random, non-process, non-systematic, non-improving, relying on past laurels, etc. You just need to be a bit better on these counts, and you will win The Game of Life.
+Hands Down.